MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

 ```

 The example above uses `merge` to make the view code shorter and
-simplify the view heirarchy.
+simplify the view hierarchy.
 You can read more about `merge` layouts
 [here](http://android-developers.blogspot.com/2009/03/android-layout-tricks-3-optimize-by.html).

 A Scene is created by calling